 To help avoid wasp control issues the following precautions should be taken:

-• Use tight lids on all garbage cans
+• Use garbage cans with lids

 Wasps can be aggressive and have the ability to sting multiple times.
 Wasp infestations are best handled by pest control professionals.
 Treatment methods vary depending upon the type and location of the wasps.